-iii.
+ii.
 Developer's Fee

 To the extent economically feasible, the developer's fee shall be based on a sliding scale indicated in the CHFA Procedures up to 15% of the Total Development Cost (as defined in CHFA's LIHTC Glossary of Terms).
-The developer's fee shall be inclusive of non-profit overhead and exclusive of land, building and syndication fees, capitalized reserves, and predevelopment financing costs.
+The developer's fee shall be inclusive of non-profit overhead and exclusive of land, building and syndication fees, capitalized reserves and pre-development financing costs.

-iv.
+iii.
 Contractor's Profit, Overhead and General Requirements